-Thus, here, we evaluate whether and how the representational content of mental state information is disturbed in SSD and FHR towards better characterizing ToM-related functional abnormalities in the schizophrenia spectrum, and possible changes in the ToM network from latent liability to manifest illness.
-Towards that goal, we re-analyzed data from two prior taskbased fMRI studies of the ToM network in SSD and FHR (Dodell-Feder, DeLisi, et al., 2014a; Dodell-Feder, Tully, et al., 2014).
-Both participant groups performed the false belief task (Saxe and Kanwisher, 2003; Dodell-Feder et al., 2011), which is one of the most widely-used tasks in neuroimaging studies of ToM (Schurz et al., 2014; Molenberghs et al., 2016) known to robustly recruit the ToM network, and has been used in prior neuroimaging studies of SSD and other clinical populations (Dufour et al., 2013; Dodell-Feder, Tully, et al., 2014).
-In the false-belief task, participants read and answer true/false questions about two stories types: (a) those describing outdated (i.e., false) beliefs, and (b) those describing outdated physical depictions of the world (i.e., as might occur in an outdated photograph or map).
-Both story types require the concurrent representation of a representation (i.e., a belief or photograph/map/painting) and reality, and so, in theory, are similar in non-ToM-related task demands (e.g., working memory).
-The two story types are also similar in linguistic features such as number of words, Flesch Readability, causal content (i.e., the extent to which a story conveys causal information as indexed by causal verbs, which is related to story coherence and comprehensibility), lexical concreteness (i.e., mean concreteness of the content words), among other linguistic features, and are also similar in conceptual features including the extent to which the story provoke thinking about physical objects and causal interactions between those objects, and the ease of mentally visualizing the story events.
-On the other hand, false-belief stories provoke greater thinking about mental states (e.g., beliefs, desires, emotions) and social information (e.g., social status and social roles) (see Dodell-Feder et al. (2011) for a more detailed description of the stories).
-These features make the task well-suited to addressing questions related to mental state understanding.
-We perform both univariate and multivariate ROI analyses in a priori regions and exploratory whole-brain analysis towards evaluating activation-based and information-based alterations in the schizophrenia spectrum.
-Further, we explore brain-behavior associations, evaluating the relation between univariate activity, multivariate pattern information, false belief task performance, and symptoms.
+Thus, here, we evaluate whether and how the representational content of mental state information is disturbed in SSDs and FHR towards better characterizing ToM-related functional abnormalities in the schizophrenia spectrum, and possible changes in the ToM network from latent liability to manifest illness.
+Towards that goal, we re-analyzed data from two prior task-based functional magnetic resonance imaging (fMRI) studies of the ToM network in SSDs and FHR (Dodell-Feder, DeLisi, et al. 2014a; Dodell-Feder, Tully, et al., 2014).
+Both participant groups performed the false belief (FB) task (Saxe and Kanwisher, 2003; Dodell-Feder et al., 2011), which is one of the most widely used tasks in neuroimaging studies of ToM (Schurz et al., 2014; Molenberghs et al., 2016) known to robustly recruit the ToM network and has been used in prior neuroimaging studies of SSDs and other clinical populations (Dufour et al., 2013; Dodell-Feder, Tully, et al., 2014).
+In the false-belief task, participants read and answer true/false questions about two stories types: (i) those describing outdated (i.e. false) beliefs, and (ii) those describing outdated physical depictions of the world (i.e. as might occur in an outdated photograph or map).
+Both story types require the concurrent representation of a representation (i.e. a belief or photograph/map/painting) and reality, and so, in theory, are similar in non-ToM-related task demands (e.g. working memory).
+The two story types are also similar in linguistic features such as number of words, Flesch readability, causal content (i.e. the extent to which a story conveys causal information as indexed by causal verbs, which is related to story coherence and comprehensibility) and lexical concreteness (i.e. mean concreteness of the content words), among other linguistic features, and are also similar in conceptual features including the extent to which the story provoke thinking about physical objects and causal interactions between those objects, and the ease of mentally visualizing the story events.
+On the other hand, false-belief stories provoke greater thinking about mental states (e.g. beliefs, desires, emotions) and social information (e.g. social status and social roles) (see Dodell-Feder et al. (2011) for a more detailed description of the stories).
+These features make the task wellsuited to addressing questions related to mental state understanding.
+We perform both univariate and multivariate region of interest (ROI) analyses in a priori regions and exploratory whole-brain analysis towards evaluating activation-based and information-based alterations in the schizophrenia spectrum.
+Further, we explore brain-behavior associations, evaluating the relation between univariate activity, multivariate pattern information, FB task performance and symptoms.